osg-htc/docs/docs/release/updating-to-osg-36.md

             a `.rpmnew` extension.
             You will need to merge any edits that have made into the `.rpmnew` file and then move the merged version into place (that is, without the `.rpmnew` extension).
-            Watch especially for `/etc/lcmaps.db`, which every site is expected to edit.